 4. Supermarkets are empty in Cuba

 Most supermarkets in Cuba are run by the government and have very little selection.
+This may not be the most fun fact about Cuba, but it’s helpful to know to avoid disappointment.
 You can also find small, local, family-run markets that sell goods from the farm.

 5. Cuban cigars are the best in the world